Online Resource Hub

 How do I turn in my online course assignments?

-Online course assignments are uploaded into Schoology, the program which hosts Clarks Summit University’s online classes.
+Online course assignments are uploaded into Schoology, the program which hosts Clarks Summit University’s online courses.
+This is a very simple process, similar to attaching a document to an email.

 How do I obtain my grades?

 All students may set up a Student Portal account.
 Once this account has been created, students may access all the resources available on Portal, including viewing their final grades.
-Throughout the course of the class, assignment grades are posted in Schoology.
+Throughout the course, assignment grades are posted in Schoology.